 We maintain online presences in social networks to communicate with customers and interested parties and to inform them about our products and services.

 User data is generally processed for market research and advertising purposes.
 In this way, user profiles can be created based on the interests of the users.
-For this purpose cookies and other identifiers will be stored on the users’ computers.
-On the basis of these user profiles, advertisements are then placed, for example, within social networks but also on third-party websites.
+For this purpose, cookies and other identifiers will be stored on the users’ computers.
+Based on these user profiles, advertisements are then placed, for example, within social networks but also on third-party websites.

 When using social networks, personal data of users may be processed outside the European Economic Area.